jh3nd3rs0n/jargyle/README.md

 -   `jargyle-server/`: Maven module for the SOCKS server API

--   `jargyle-test-echo/`: Maven module for clients and servers that send/receive data and receive/send back the same data.
+-   `jargyle-test-echo-endpoints/`: Maven module for clients and servers that implement the Echo protocol described in RFC 862.
 The clients and one of the servers use the SOCKS client API.
 When testing the clients and one of the servers, the SOCKS client API and the SOCKS server API are also tested.

--   `jargyle-test-echo-server-performance/`: Maven module for performance testing of servers that receive data and send back the same data.
-It includes performance testing of the SOCKS server API.
+-   `jargyle-test-echo-endpoints-load/`: Maven module for load testing of servers that implement the Echo protocol described in RFC 862.
+It includes load testing of the SOCKS server API.

 -   `jargyle-test-help/`: Maven module for the API for help with testing

 -   `jargyle-test-netty-example-socksproxy/`: Maven module for the modified version of the Netty example SOCKS proxy.
 It is used for testing.
+-
+-   `jargyle-test-socks-server/`: Maven module for a SOCKS server to be used for testing.

 -   `src/site/`: Contains files used to generate `docs/`